Daandelange/ofxTurboJpeg/Readme.md

 Rough OF addon that uses turbo-jpeg lib to read and write jpegs.
 2-4 times faster than OF's freeImge based jpeg en/decoder.

 You will need to install libjpeg-turbo (http://sourceforge.net/projects/libjpeg-turbo/) and its dylibs or freemImage's internal version of libjpeg will conflict with the one required by libjpeg-turbo, throwing a "Wrong JPEG library version: library is 80, caller expects 62" error.
 Alternatively you can just place the "libturbojpeg.dylib" by the binary and it should work.
 Only tested on OSX Lion.
+On Xcode you might need to change the `other linker flags` arguments' order to force linking against the ofxTurboJPEG ones first; instead of the `ImageIO.framework` ones. (simply move them up)

 	ofxTurboJpeg turbo;